 Context Sources specify that a Data Context is applied to either a specific local Report element or be named Data Context that can be shared throughout the Report.
 Set the Context Source to Local to apply the Data Context to the current Report element or Named if it is a shared Report Data Source Context.
 Named Data Source Contexts can be selected from the Context Name drop-down.

 If a Data Context is to be used more than once it is recommend that a shared named Data Context be created with caching enabled.

 XQuery and Python statements are evaluated in the current Report Data Context.
-Context Types that are XML, JSon, CSV, XLSX or HTML are read from the File URI.
+Context Types that are XML, JSon, CSV, XLSX or HTML are read from the File URI or database.

 The Report Data Context Content Type can be either a Literal or a File.
 If the Content Type is a File for the Report Data Context then it is read from the specified File URI.